dsykesturner/GoGoTram-iOS/1-Creating-a-project.md

 4. Enter "Organisation Name" as your name
 5. If you have a personal website, reverse it and enter it as your "Organisation Identifier"
 6. Choose Swift as the language
-7. Choos SpriteKit as the game technology
+7. Choose SpriteKit as the game technology
 8. Untick any boxes below
 9. Click "Next" and save your project